Titan (moon): Dragonfly

-The Dragonfly mission, developed and operated by the Johns Hopkins Applied Physics Laboratory, will launch in June 2027.
+The Dragonfly mission, developed and operated by the Johns Hopkins Applied Physics Laboratory, is scheduled to launch in July 2028.
 It consists of a large drone powered by an RTG to fly in the atmosphere of Titan as New Frontiers 4.
 Its instruments will study how far prebiotic chemistry may have progressed.
-The mission is planned to arrive at Titan in 2034.
+The mission is planned to arrive at Titan in the mid-2030s.